marianmeres/demino/README.md

 ### Integrating a 3rd party routing library

-This should be fairly easy.
 Demino app expects a `DeminoRouter` interface (2 methods), where you can implement the actual integration.

 ```ts
 class Some3rdPartyRouter extends DeminoRouter {